ravir4/DevOpsInsights/uc_insights_connect_ucd.md

 1. In {{site.data.keyword.DRA_short}}, click **Delivery Insights**, click the settings button, and then click **Map Lines of Business**.
 ![The **Map Lines of Business** item in the Delivery Insights settings](images/uc_insights_settings_lob.gif)
-1. On the Lines of Business Mapping page, click an existing LOB, or create a new LOB by clicking **Create**.
+1. On the Lines of Business Mapping page, click an existing LOB, or create an LOB by clicking **Create**.
 1. With an LOB selected, you can specify patterns to map applications to the LOB.
-Click **Add Pattern** and specify a pattern to use.
+Under **Included Patterns**, click **Add Pattern** and specify a pattern to use.
 All applications with names that match the pattern, including applications  that you create later, are added to the LOB.
+You can use the asterisk (*) as a wildcard.
+For example, the pattern `env` matches the environments `env1`, `env2`, and `env`.
-1. You can also may applications to the LOP manually by clicking **Individually Mapped Applications** and then clicking **Add Applications**.
+1. You can also map applications to the LOP manually by clicking **Individually Mapped Applications** and then clicking **Add Applications**.

 After your set up LOBs, you can filter charts to show only the applications in certain LOBs.
 Other charts show metrics based on LOBs.